 -

-Skill Level and Experience – Entry-level assistants charge less but may require training, while highly experienced EAs with specialized skills demand higher pay.
-If you need expertise in project management, finance, or executive-level communication, expect premium rates.
+Skill Level and Experience—Entry-level assistants charge less but may require training, while highly experienced EAs with specialized skills demand higher pay.
+Expect premium rates if you need expertise in project management, finance, or executive-level communication.

 -